 - Direct water access for kayaking & other water acclivities

-- On dock sitting area dedicated to Thea Foss
+- Dock sitting area dedicated to Thea Foss

-- Wave of trees in the front with fruit trees honoring the 110+ years as a Fruit and Produce distribution hub
+- Front lined fruit trees honoring the 110+ years as a Fruit and Produce distribution hub

 - Unique & sustainable over water retail spaces